 Video and Audio Recording Equipment

-Video Cameras – The lab has a range of video cameras: easy to use ‘Handycams’, professional, cinema quality cameras, GoPro cameras that can be mounted anywhere.
+Video Cameras – The Lab has a range of video cameras: easy to use ‘Handycams’, professional; GoPro cameras that can be mounted on the wrist, chest, etc; cinema quality cameras.

 Digital cameras – Simple digital cameras for taking photos or recording videos.